glotzerlab/spatula/docs/source/theory.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 To compute the overlap between two gaussians we use the Bhattacharyya
 coefficient :cite:`bhattacharyya_measure_1946` :cite:`bhattacharyya_measure_1943`.
 The
-formula for the Bhattacharyya coefficient is for fPGOP in cartesian representation
+formula for the Bhattacharyya coefficient is for PGOP in Cartesian representation
 between two gaussians :math:`G_1` and :math:`G_2` is given by :cite:`kashyap_perfect_2019`:

 .. math::
   \mathrm{BC}(G_1,G_2)= \left(\frac{2\sigma_1\sigma_2}{\sqrt{\sigma_1^2+\sigma_2^2}}\right)^{3/2} \exp{-\frac{\left|\vec{r}_1-\vec{r}_2\right|^2}{4\left(\sigma_1^2+\sigma_2^2\right)}}.

-Using the formula for the Bhattacharyya coefficient for oPGOP, we first do a coordinate
+Using the formula for the Bhattacharyya coefficient for PGOP-BOOD, we first do a coordinate
 transformation to spherical coordinates and then compute the overlap between two fisher
 distributions: